DenislavGoranov/SU-Back-End-Workshop-Express-Handlebars/README.md

 🎬 Movie Project – Overview

 This project is a movie management web app that allows users to explore, add, and search movies.
-It is built with a simple structure and provides essential functionality for managing a movie collection.
+It is built with a simple structure.
+It works with file persistence (fs - file saving and reading), and provides essential functionality for managing a movie collection.

 📌 Main Page (Home)